 Upon acceptance in EPSY, all graduate students are assigned a Faculty Entering Advisor.
 This Educational Psychology faculty member will assist you with selection of courses for your first year and other academic opportunities in the department.
 After receiving admission to graduate studies and enrolling, the student will consult with the assigned faculty entering advisor concerning coursework and registration.

-The Faculty Entering Advisor/Chair and Graduate Advisory Committee for students in the Creativity & Cognition Program, Developmental Sciences (M.Ed.), and Learning Design & Technology program are pre-selected and remain stable throughout the program.
-The following information is for students in the Developmental Sciences, M.S. only.
+The Faculty Entering Advisor/Chair and Graduate Advisory Committee for students in the Creativity & Cognition Program, Developmental Sciences, and Learning Design & Technology M.Ed. programs are pre-selected and remain stable throughout the program.